praw-dev/praw/docs/pages/oauth.rst

 Step 2: Setting up PRAW.
 ^^^^^^^^^^^^^^^^^^^^^^^^

+..
+WARNING:: This example, like most of the PRAW examples, binds an instance of PRAW to the ``r`` varaible.
+While we've made no distinction before, ``r`` (or any instance of PRAW) should not be bound to a global variable due to the fact that a single instance of PRAW cannot concurrently manage multiple distinct user-sessions.

+  If you want to persist instances of PRAW across multiple requests in a web application, we recommend that you create an new instance per distinct authentication.
+Furthermore, if your web application spawns multiple processes, it is highly recommended that you utilize PRAW's :ref:`multiprocess <multiprocess>` functionality.

 We start as usual by importing the PRAW package and creating a :class:`.Reddit` object with a clear and descriptive useragent that follows the `api rules
 <https://github.com/reddit/reddit/wiki/API>`_.